Tes3awy/MATLAB-Tutorials/README.md

 It uses Image Thresholding Technique for Tumor detection, also a simple dilation process is done for more accuracy.

+You can also watch my tutorial on youtube.com at https://www.youtube.com/watch?v=UeFRo7uALhM

 It's all free to use, but keep supporting me, just mention my repo here on Github.com

 ----------------------------------------------------------------------------------------------------------------------------